How to fix a radiator that doesn’t get hot

-So, if you need some advice on how best to fix your cold radiator, call our expert team at BestHeating.com – or drop us an email in the help centre.
+So, if you need some advice on how best to fix your cold radiator, call our expert team at BestHeating.com – or drop us an email at email@example.com.

 Failing that, you can always search the BestHeating Blog and find tips on balancing radiators, bleeding, replacing and positioning your radiators too – so don’t be shy, take a look at our expert heating advice, tips and know how so you can stay safe and get some happy heating!